Maximally stretched laminations on geometrically finite hyperbolic manifolds: Introduction

 \begin{proposition} The map $(j,\rho)\mapsto C(j,\rho)$ is continuous on the set of pairs $(j,\rho)\in\Hom(\Gamma_0,G)^2$ with $j$ convex cocompact. \end{proposition}

 Here $\Hom(\Gamma_0,G)$ is endowed with the natural topology (see Section~\ref{sec:lipcont}).

 For $j$ geometrically finite but \emph{not} convex cocompact, the constant $C(j,\rho)$ behaves in a more chaotic way.
 For $n\leq 3$, we prove that continuity holds when $C(j,\rho)>1$ and that the condition $C(j,\rho)<1$ is open on the set of pairs $(j,\rho)$ with $j$ geometrically finite of fixed cusp type and $\rho$ cusp-deteriorating (Proposition~\ref{prop:contpropertiesC}).
 However, semicontinuity (both upper and lower) fails when $C(j,\rho)\leq 1$ (see Sections \ref{ex:discontinu} and~\ref{ex:discontinu2}).
 For $n\geq 4$, the condition $C(j,\rho)<1$ is not open and upper semicontinuity fails for any value of $C(j,\rho)$ (see Sections \ref{ex:dim4upper} and~\ref{ex:dim4C<1}).
+This is related to the fact that geometrical finiteness itself is not an open condition when $n\geq 4$, even under fixed cusp type.
+We refer to Section~\ref{sec:lipcont} for a more thorough discussion.

 It is natural to hope that when the function $(j,\rho)\mapsto C(j,\rho)$ is continuous the map $(j,\rho)\mapsto E(j,\rho)$ should be at least upper semicontinuous with respect to the Hausdorff topology.
 We prove this semicontinuity in dimension $n=2$ when $C(j,\rho)>1$ and $\rho(\Gamma_0)$ does not have a unique fixed point at infinity (Proposition~\ref{prop:semicontE}), generalizing a result of Thurston \cite{thu86}.